vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 CREATE TABLE channel_info_by_rss_link(rss_link text, last_fetch_time timestamp,title text, site_link text, description text, PRIMARY KEY(rss_link));
 ```

-## What to do on this step
+## What to do in this step

-In this step we will implement only the first endpoint, while 2 others is for 2 anther steps.
+In this step we will implement only the first endpoint

 ## Project overview